 The owner enjoyed his newly done Turbo look for the first 55k miles and then decided it needed some additional performance to back up its looks.
 He sourced a Euro 3.2 liter engine case and assembled it with Mahle 100 mm pistons, coming up with 3.5 liters of displacement.
 Ensuring that detonation wouldn’t be a problem with the higher compression he machined the heads to a dual plug configuration and installed Electromotive crank fire.
 He backdated both the heat and the exhaust to the pre-1974 style with SSI stainless heat exchangers and an OEM 74 muffler.
 Originally he had PMO 50mm carbs on the car, while he liked the power he didn’t care for the drivability or the cars inability to pass emissions.
 He had it converted back to CIS injection, while he lost some absolute top end power, it was eminently tractable and ran smooth.
 This thing is a torque monster, yet it has factory like driving manners.
-Originally I thought I would convert it either back to carbs or EFI, but after driving it for the past 18 months I was just amazed at how well it just worked.
+Originally I thought I would convert it either back to carbs or EFI, but after driving it I was just amazed at how well it just worked.
 It feels about as strong as a 964 or 993.
 Love it!

 The body and paint on this car are truly spectacular, the car stops traffic.
 The top has been recently replaced and is crisp and taut with a crystal clear rear window.
 The Carfax is of course clean the car has never been in any type of accident.
 The mark of a really nice car is looking in the nooks and crannies; this car will stand up to any type of scrutiny, look at those trunk photos!